bbauska/W3Cx-4of5-thru-May-2024/README.md

 -   <b>You may also want to accurately set the framerate</b>, leaving some CPU time for other tasks.
-Many games consoles limit the *frame-rate* to 1/30th of a second, in order to allow time for other sorts of computations (physics engine, artificial intelligence, etc.)
+Many games consoles limit the <i>frame-rate</i> to 1/30th of a second, in order to allow time for other sorts of computations (physics engine, artificial intelligence, etc.)